Research Interests: Anxiety and psychological factors in writing; efficacy of asynchronous writing feedback

 About Hillary: I joined Walden in 2010 as a writing instructor in the Writing Center.
-I now serve as a contributing faculty member in the Center for Academic Excellence and as a learning architect developing Walden’s academic programs.
+I now serve as a contributing faculty member in the Office of Academic Support and as a learning architect developing Walden’s academic programs.
 I hold a BA in English from the University of New Hampshire and an MFA in creative writing from the University of North Carolina at Wilmington.
 I live in Maine with my husband and young son.

 Nastachowski, B., Wentworth, H., & Philbrook, J. (2017, July).
 The continuity of care model: First-year doctoral writing support.
 Session presented at the Walden's National Faculty Meeting.

 Wentworth, H. & Stekel, S. (2019).
 Empowering developing scholars: Using skills tutorials in the classroom.
 Session presented at the Walden Winter National Faculty Meeting.

 Social Change Project: Helping teens write their college admissions essays.

 Be curious.
 Be curious about the world, other people, a new word you don’t quite know the meaning of.

 Approach a required reading or writing project with openness and the possibility that you will discover something about yourself or something that may transform you.